Cedar shake and copper roof unique mailbox house at antique store.

 Hole with shovel, level, and cement bag on ground.

-Mailbox Post Options
+Mailbox Post Options for Unique Mailboxes

 Mailbox posts come in a wide variety of materials, designs, and price ranges, catering to different aesthetic preferences and functional needs.
 Here’s an overview of the various types of mailbox posts available and their typical price ranges:

-Types of Mailbox Posts:
+Popular Types of Mailbox Posts to Consider:

 1. Wooden Posts: These are traditional and classic, often made from pressure-treated wood or cedar.
 Depending on the design and quality of the wood, these posts range in price from $20 to $150.
 Custom or decorative wood posts may be more expensive.